Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are data owners/processors required to notify individuals in the event of a breach?

-There are no national-level requirements regarding notification of breaches.
-However, under certain local consumer protection regulations, such as those in Shanghai, security breaches must be reported to the data subjects.
+Yes.
+The Cybersecurity Law provides that in the event of a breach, network operators must inform affected users immediately.
+Under certain local consumer protection regulations, such as those in Shanghai, security breaches must be reported to the data subjects.

 Are data owners/processors required to notify the regulator in the event of a breach?